top of page

 About three years ago, someone asked me what I had thought about crypto-currency.
 I knew very little about it.
 I think I still know very little about it today.
 After all, this is an asset class that only came into more prominent existence over the last decade.

-Will an investment into crypto or bitcoin take off?
+Do I think an investment into crypto or bitcoin take off?
 I do not know.
 But perhaps, more important than what I think is actually what others think of it.
 And that is exactly what brought FTX down.

 Cryptocurrency, bitcoin, NFT, and all things in the metaverse, work the same way as stocks, bonds and paper money.
 The case with FTX is simply a bank run in the world of cryptocurrency.

-People who held these assets just lost faith in them.
 This is the unavoidable reality: Most of our material possessions are only as valuable as how others think it to be.
 That's all there is to it.

 The same group of people who decided in 2008 that Lehman Brothers should be taken out to the streets and shot in the head are basically the similar set of people who decide whether FTX should be saved.